KIDO: 2002 KIDO / KFXD call letter swap

-On August 14, 2002, stations KIDO and KFXD exchanged call signs, with AM 580 becoming KIDO, and AM 630 assigned the KFXD call letters by the Federal Communications Commission (FCC).
-Although for the general listening public this resulted in the two familiar call signs appearing on new dial positions, the FCC generally traces station identities by individual facilities rather than call signs.
-Thus, it was noted at the time that "As far as the FCC is concerned, this was not a frequency change at all.
-KIDO on 580 is the same station that used to be KFXD on 580 - the only thing that changed were the call letters.
-Likewise for KFXD on 630; it is the same station that was KIDO-630."
+On August 14, 2002, stations KIDO and KFXD exchanged call signs, with AM 580 becoming KIDO, and AM 630 becoming KFXD.
+With this change, 580 inherited the legacy of the oldest surviving station in Idaho.
+The KIDO intellectual unit signed on in 1922 as KFAU, becoming KIDO in 1928.

+For the general listening public, this resulted in the two familiar call signs appearing on new dial positions.
+The move was made so KIDO's news and talk programming could air on 580.
+While both stations operate at 5,000 watts, 580's location near the bottom of the AM dial allows its signal to travel farther.
+Additionally, while 580 operates at 5,000 watts around the clock, 630 had long been required to reduce power to an all-but-unlistenable 37 watts at night in order to protect several stations on adjacent channels.
+However, the FCC generally traces station identities by individual facilities rather than call signs.
+In this case, the "new" KIDO operates under the same license as the "old" KFXD.

-On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KIDO, along with Boise's sister stations including KSAS-FM, KCIX, KTMY (now KAWO), KXLT-FM and KFXD.
-In March 2007, Peak Broadcasting LLC bought the latter stations, making Boise one of the largest markets without any radio stations owned by the future iHeartMedia.
+On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KIDO, along with Boise sister stations KSAS-FM, KCIX, KTMY (now KAWO), KXLT-FM and KFXD.
+In March 2007, Peak Broadcasting LLC bought the Boise stations.

 For 2011, KIDO announced it would become an affiliate for the BYU Cougars Sports Network.

 On August 30, 2013, it was announced that Townsquare Media would purchase Peak Broadcasting's stations, including KIDO.
-The transaction was part of Cumulus Media's acquisition of Dial Global; with Townsquare swapping Peak's Fresno, California stations to Cumulus for its stations in Dubuque, Iowa and Poughkeepsie, New York, with Peak, Townsquare, and Dial Global all controlled by Oaktree Capital Management.
+The transaction was part of Cumulus Media's acquisition of Dial Global; Townsquare concurrently swapped Peak's stations in Fresno, California, to Cumulus for its stations in Dubuque, Iowa, and Poughkeepsie, New York.
+Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.